FormidableLabs/radium/docs/faq/README.md

 You can find a more advanced example in the [react-styling readme](https://github.com/halt-hammerzeit/react-styling#radium).

-## Can I use Radium with Boostrap?
+## Can I use Radium with Bootstrap?

 See https://github.com/FormidableLabs/radium/issues/323 for discussion.